-This pousada was very clean and setup like a colonial courtyard with the rooms located just off a large open air central area.
+This pousada was very clean and set up like a colonial courtyard with the rooms located just off a large open-air central area.

 Iguazu Falls – 2 Days

 The amazing natural wonder is all you have ever dreamed it would be, and more.
-Set in some of the lushest forest we have ever seen, these falls open the forest with huge clouds of mist.
+Set in some of the lushest forests we have ever seen, these falls open the forest with huge clouds of mist.

 It is easily one of the most exotic places you can visit in the world and a sheer testament to the power of nature.

-The falls are accessible from both the Argentinian and Brazilian side, both of which we recommend you taking the time to experience.
+The falls are accessible from both the Argentinian and Brazilian sides, both of which we recommend you taking the time to experience.
 Besides gawking at the falls, there are a number of activities to do as well.